4gnle/angeljgomezc/README.md

 Junior developer for life

-I'm trying to keep programming for a year, every day, for at least an hour
+I'm trying to program for a year straight, every day, for at least an hour

 Progress so far 7/365

 Start date: 12/06/2021
-Last update: 19/06/2021
+Last update: 22/06/2021

 What's my purpose?